Holiday Academy Outdoor Forest school groups Covid-19 Pandemic Policy and Procedures March 2 2021

 - Sending their children in with a flannel to dry their hands with

-- Ensuring children have sun cream applied at home that will last for the full day.
+- Ensuring children have sun cream applied at home, if required, that will last for the full day.

 - Ensuring that the children are dressed appropriately for activities like climbing trees, weather, and temperature.